Ahmed-CYB/mcp-test/challenges/sql-injection-login-bypass/README.md

-# SQL Injection Login Bypass
+# SQL Injection Login Bypass Challenge

 ## Learning Objectives
-- Understand SQL Injection vulnerabilities
+- Understand how SQL Injection can be used to bypass authentication
+- Explore the effects of insufficient input validation
+- Learn to craft SQL payloads to manipulate queries

+## Challenge Description
+The goal of this challenge is to exploit a SQL Injection vulnerability in the login form of a corporate portal.
+Due to improper sanitization of user inputs, it's possible to bypass authentication and gain access to the internal portal.

+## How to Access
+- This challenge can be accessed from the attacker container (Kali Linux) at http://victim:8080.

+## Hints
+1. Pay attention to the SQL query structure in the source code.
+2. Think about how you can manipulate the query to always return true.
-- Bypass authentication using SQL Injection
+3. Consider using common SQL Injection payloads like `' OR '1'='1`.
-- Explore SQL query manipulation techniques

-## Challenge Overview
-Access the vulnerable login page at http://victim:8080.
-Your task is to exploit the SQL Injection vulnerability to log in as an admin without providing the correct password.
-The flag is stored in `flag.txt` on the web server.

-## Setup Instructions
+## Tags
-1. Deploy the challenge using Docker Compose.
-2. Access the Kali Linux attacker container via VNC at http://localhost:6901 (password: password).
-3. Use Kali tools to perform the attack.
+- sql-injection
+- web-security
+- authentication